starlin1995/checkout-payments/README.md

 merchant in the lightest PCI scope, and offers one‑touch wallets (Apple Pay) on supported devices.

-It is a converted version of an existing **Tony's PSP integration** sample: the HTTP server ([Spark](https://sparkjava.com/)), the Jinjava templating helper and the JSON libraries are all unchanged — **only the payment provider was swapped to Checkout.com**.
+It is a converted version of an existing **Tony's PSP integration** sample.

 ---